 The amount of total direct compensation intended to come from each element varies with position and level of responsibility, reflecting the principles that total compensation should increase with position and responsibility and that a greater percentage of an executive's compensation should be performance based, and therefore at risk, as position and responsibility increase.

-Consistent with the Company's compensation philosophy, the executive compensation program incorporates a balance between guaranteed and at-risk compensation, a balance between cash and stock-based compensation, and a balance between short-term and long-term compensation.
+Consistent with the Company's compensation philosophy, the executive compensation program incorporates a balance between guaranteed and at-risk compensation, cash and stock-based compensation, and short-term and long-term compensation.

 Base Salary